ibm-cloud-docs/citrix-netscaler-vpx/netscaler-basic-configuration.md

 Repeat this procedure for all servers in the pool.

-**TIP:** To keep servers easily identifiable, use a similar naming convention for servers within the same pool (for example, Web1, Web2, Web3, and so on).
+To keep servers easily identifiable, use a similar naming convention for servers within the same pool (for example, Web1, Web2, Web3, and so on).
+{: tip}

 Next, create your Services.
 You will be creating a Service for each Server that you just entered.
 The Service is what configures the connection between the NetScaler and the servers in the pool.
 Each service has a name and specifies an IP address, a port, and the type of data that is served.